az0mb13/az0mb13/README.md

 ### This is me and my codes.
 - I'm a Security Researcher and Penetration tester.
-- Working at Deriv as a Security Engineer and as a Pentest team lead at Cobalt.
+- Leading the pentest teams at Cobalt Labs and HackereOne.
-- Working as a Penetration Tester with HackerOne.
+- Worked at Deriv and Binary.com as a Security Engineer.
 - Developing some side projects and automating stuff.
 Some of them are public.
 - When I'm not working, I'm usually blogging at https://blog.dixitaditya.com/
-- Recently got certified as an AWS Cloud Practitioner.
+- I'm an OSCP.
+Recently got certified as an AWS Cloud Practitioner.
 Going for Security Specialist next.